-- Change of start date: Adjusting the project's commencement to accommodate unforeseen delays. - Leave of absence and extensions: Pausing the project for significant personal reasons or extending the project's duration to complete research activities. - Change of full-time equivalency (FTE): Modifying the grantee's committed time on the project. - Change of Administering Institution: Transferring the project and its funding to another eligible institution. - Relinquishment / withdrawal of grant: Formally ending the project before its completion.
+- Defer commencement date: Adjusting the project's commencement to accommodate unforeseen delays. - Leave of absence: Pausing the grant for significant personal reasons. - Extension request: Extending the grant duration to complete research activities. - Change in Administering Institution: Transferring the grant to another eligible institution. - Change in full-time equivalent (FTE): Modifying the grantee's committed time. - Grant relinquishment: Formally ending the grant before its completion.